nhs-england-tools/repository-template/docs/developer-guides/Scripting_Docker.md

 ### Dockerignore file

-If you need to exclude files from a `COPY` command, put a `.dockerignore` file next to the relevant `Dockerfile`.
+If you need to exclude files from a `COPY` command, put a [`Dockerfile.dockerignore`](https://docs.docker.com/build/building/context/#filename-and-location) file next to the relevant `Dockerfile`.
 They do not live in the root directory.
+Any paths within `Dockerfile.dockerignore` must be relative to the repository root.

 ## FAQ